osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

  `DatasourceRequest` accepts the transient plaintext values needed to create or rotate a datasource over TLS and an explicit `clearSecurityKeys` list for removal.
 Omitted or blank secret fields preserve their existing encrypted entries on update. `DatasourceResponse` includes the redacted display connection string, connector type, safe technical settings, capability summary, configured-state flags, and caller capability flags, but never returns any security-bundle value, encryption envelope, or key reference. `JobDefinitionRequest` accepts only `sourceDatasourceId` and `sinkDatasourceId` for connection selection; inline source/sink connection fields are removed from the managed API. `JobDefinitionResponse` returns the selected identifiers, resolution metadata when available, and safe datasource summaries without duplicating credentials.

 The first datasource slice does not add a public `test-connection` endpoint.
-Connection validation remains part of job validation and execution; a bounded test operation can be designed separately if operational demand justifies the security and network implications.
+Connection validation remains part of job validation and execution; a bounded test operation can be designed separately if operational demand justifies the security and network implications. **Decision 9 adds this bounded operation directly against a datasource.**

 #### Persistence and reset policy